vim/vim/README_VIM9.md

 | Vim new | 0.190276 |

 The differences are smaller, but Vim 9 script is clearly the fastest.
+Using LuaJIT gives 0.25, only a little bit faster than plain Lua.

 How does Vim9 script work?
 The function is first compiled into a sequence of instructions.
 Each instruction has one or two parameters and a stack is